Scipio Aemilianus: Third Punic War (149–146 BC)

 Although the power of Carthage had been broken with her defeat in the Second Punic War, there was still lingering resentment in Rome.
 Cato the Elder ended every speech with, "Carthage must be destroyed."
 In 150 BC an appeal was made to Scipio Aemilianus by the Carthaginians to act as a mediator between them and the Numidian prince Massinissa who, supported by the anti-Carthaginian faction in Rome, was incessantly encroaching on Carthaginian territory.
 After winning the Second Punic War, Rome had mandated that Carthage could not defend itself militarily without seeking Rome's permission first.
 Rome construed Carthage's defense of itself against Numidians as a violation of this agreement.
-In 149 BC Rome declared war on Carthage, and a force was sent to Africa (modern Tunisia), Carthage's homeland.
+In 149 BC Rome declared war and a force was sent to besiege Carthage.

 In the early stages of the war, the Romans suffered repeated defeats.
-Scipio Aemilianus was a military tribune (senior officer) and distinguished himself repeatedly.
+Scipio Aemilianus was a military tribune (senior officer) and distinguished himself repeatedly: After a failed Roman attack into Carthage itself, it was Aemilianus who prevented a disaster by covering the army's retreat from the city.
+When the Carthaginians launched a surprise night-time attack on the camp of consul Censorinus, it was Aemilianus who rallied part of the cavalry, led them out of a rear gate and attacked the Carthaginians in the flank, driving them back to the city and restoring the situation.
+While collecting supplies from the countryside, Aemilius was one of the few who managed to prevent his foraging party from being ambushed.
+When the Carthaginians mounted another surprise night-time attack on a fort protecting the Roman transport ships, it was Aemilianus who led out his men and drove off the assault party using a clever stratagem.
+During a Roman attack on Hasdrubal's forces near Nepheris he again prevented disaster by checking the Carthaginian counter-attack which hit the Roman army when it was in a disadvantaged position.

 In 147 BC he was elected consul, while still under the minimum age required by law to hold this office.
 Without the customary procedure of drawing lots, he was assigned to the African theater of war.
 After a year of desperate fighting and stubborn heroism on the part of the defenders, he took the city of Carthage, taking prisoner about 50,000 survivors (about one-tenth of the city's population).
 Complying with the mandate of the Senate, he ordered the city evacuated, burnt it, razed it to the ground and plowed it over, ending the Third Punic War.
+It was formerly believed that he also salted the city, but modern scholars have found no evidence for that.
 On his return to Rome he received a Triumph, having also established a personal claim to his adoptive agnomen of Africanus.
 According to Pliny the Elder he was also awarded the grass crown in Africa during the war.